LForge3D/EmilysGame/README.md

 <script>

+// reset progress if questions don't exist for stored level let savedLevel = Number(localStorage.getItem("level")) || 1
+if(savedLevel > 3) savedLevel = 1

 let score = Number(localStorage.getItem("score")) || 0
-let level = Number(localStorage.getItem("level")) || 1
+let level = savedLevel

-let currentQuestionIndex = 0
+let currentQuestions = []
-let incorrectQueue = []
+let incorrectQuestions = []
+let currentIndex = 0
 let currentQuestion = null

 const questionBank = [

-// Level 1 easier
+// LEVEL 1
 {
 level:1,
-type:"math",
-question:"You have 5 apples.
-You get 4 more.
-How many apples now?", choices:["9","7","8","10"],
-answer:"9"
+passage:"Liam ran the whole race without stopping.
+After finishing, he sat down and drank water because he felt exhausted.", question:"Based on the story, what does the word 'exhausted' most likely mean?", choices:["Very tired","Very happy","Very angry","Very loud"], answer:"Very tired"
 },

 {
 level:1,
-type:"math",
-question:"There are 12 cookies.
-3 are eaten.
-How many are left?", choices:["9","8","10","7"],
-answer:"9"
+question:"You have 8 marbles.
+Your friend gives you 5 more.
+How many marbles do you have now?", choices:["13","11","12","14"], answer:"13"
 },

 {
 level:1,
-type:"reading",
-passage:"Liam was exhausted after running the race.
-He sat down and drank a big bottle of water.", question:"What does the word 'exhausted' most likely mean?", choices:["Very tired","Very excited","Very angry","Very hungry"], answer:"Very tired"
+passage:"Sofia noticed the classroom fish swimming slowly near the top of the tank and the water looked dirty.", question:"What should Sofia probably tell the teacher?", choices:["The fish tank needs cleaning","The fish wants candy","The fish needs music","Nothing is wrong"], answer:"The fish tank needs cleaning"
 },

 {
 level:1,
-type:"reading",
-passage:"Sophie dropped her ice cream on the ground.
-A little boy nearby started to cry because he lost his toy.", question:"What would be a kind thing for Sophie to do?", choices:["Help the boy look for the toy","Ignore him","Laugh at him","Walk away"], answer:"Help the boy look for the toy"
+question:"There are 15 cookies.
+6 get eaten.
+How many are left?", choices:["9","8","10","7"],
+answer:"9"
 },

-// Level 2
+// LEVEL 2
 {
 level:2,
-type:"math",
-question:"Each box has 6 pencils.
-If you have 3 boxes how many pencils total?", choices:["18","12","15","20"], answer:"18"
+question:"Each box has 6 crayons.
+You buy 4 boxes.
+How many crayons do you have?", choices:["24","20","18","22"], answer:"24"
 },

 {
 level:2,
-type:"math",
-question:"You read 14 pages Monday and 11 Tuesday.
-How many total?", choices:["25","24","26","23"],
-answer:"25"
+passage:"The sky became very dark and thunder started rumbling.
+Jake quickly closed the windows.", question:"Why did Jake close the windows?", choices:["A storm was coming","He was bored","He wanted to sleep","He saw a bird"], answer:"A storm was coming"
 },

 {
 level:2,
-type:"reading",
-passage:"The storm clouds grew darker and the wind started blowing hard.
-Emma quickly ran inside the house.", question:"Why did Emma go inside?", choices:["A storm was coming","She wanted food","She was bored","She saw a friend"], answer:"A storm was coming"
+question:"You read 16 pages Monday and 18 pages Tuesday.
+How many pages total?", choices:["34","32","36","30"], answer:"34"
 },

 {
 level:2,
-type:"reading",
-passage:"Ben studied his spelling words every night before the test on Friday.", question:"What is Ben's goal?", choices:["To do well on the test","To skip school","To avoid homework","To play games"], answer:"To do well on the test"
+passage:"During lunch a new student sat alone and looked nervous.", question:"What would be the kindest thing to do?", choices:["Invite them to sit with you","Ignore them","Laugh at them","Leave the room"], answer:"Invite them to sit with you"
+},

+// LEVEL 3
+{
+level:3,
+question:"A pack has 9 trading cards.
+If you buy 5 packs how many cards do you get?", choices:["45","40","42","48"], answer:"45"
+},

+{
+level:3,
+passage:"The ground was soaked and puddles were everywhere after the heavy rain.", question:"What does the word 'soaked' most likely mean?", choices:["Very wet","Very dry","Very clean","Very hot"], answer:"Very wet"
+},

+{
+level:3,
+question:"You save $7 each week for 6 weeks.
+How much money did you save?", choices:["42","36","40","48"], answer:"42"
 }

 ]